naelrudd/ChatGPT-Scraper/README.md

 Feel free to fork this project and submit a pull request if you want to contribute!

 ## License 📜
-This project is licensed under the MIT License.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

----
+By using this software, you agree to share any modifications or distributions under the same license.

+For more details, see the [LICENSE](LICENSE) file.

 For troubleshooting or additional configurations, refer to the documentation.